Grimface/galaxy-ttrpg/character-playbook-the-hard-bitten.md

 ### Pick three moves:
 - [ ] __Remember Your Training__.
 You roll with +1 to __Act Under Pressure__.
 - [ ] __Combat Hardened__.
 You have +1 _Armour_ in addition to whatever armour you're wearing.
 - [ ] __No Time To Bleed__.
 You may ignore up to 3 points of injury through sheer bloody-mindedness.
-However, for every point of injury ignored in this way, the GM gets to deduct 1 from any of your rolls until all such points are spent.
+However, for every point of injury ignored in this way, the GM may deduct 1 from any of your rolls they choose, until all such points are spent.
 - [ ] TODO
 - [ ] TODO
 - [ ] TODO